chrismarquezz/classlink-integration-demo/BEST_PRACTICES.md

 ### 1. Serverless Architecture

-**Practice:** We use **AWS Lambda** for our backend logic instead of a traditional, always-on server.

-**Benefit:** This is highly efficient for both cost and performance:

-* **Cost:** You only pay for the compute time when a function is actually running (measured in milliseconds), which is extremely cost-effective for applications with variable traffic.
-* **Scalability:** AWS automatically handles scaling.
-If thousands of requests come in at once, Lambda will scale out to handle them without any manual intervention.
-* **Maintenance:** There are no servers to patch, manage, or update.
+**Practice:** Backend functions are implemented using **AWS Lambda** and invoked via **API Gateway**.

+**Benefit:**
+- **Cost-efficient:** Compute is charged only during function execution.
+- **Scalable:** Functions scale automatically with traffic volume.
+- **Low maintenance:** No server provisioning or patching required.

+---

+### 2. Efficient Batch Writes to DynamoDB

+**Practice:** The ingestion pipeline uses DynamoDB’s `batch_writer()` to perform high-volume inserts during data sync from ClassLink.

+**Benefit:** Reduces latency and handles retry logic automatically for failed write operations, improving throughput and resilience.

+---

+### 3. Pagination for Scalable API Requests

+**Practice:** ClassLink API endpoints that return large datasets (e.g., `/v2/users`) are accessed using offset-based pagination (e.g., `?limit=1000&offset=2000`).

+**Benefit:** Supports controlled, chunked data ingestion and prevents timeouts or memory overflow during synchronization.

+---

-### 2. Component-Based UI
+### 4. Component-Based Frontend UI

-**Practice:** The React frontend is broken down into small, reusable components (`StudentDashboard`, `TeacherDashboard`, `ProfileDropdown`, `Modal`).
+**Practice:** The React application is composed of modular components (`TeacherDashboard`, `StudentDashboard`, `Modal`, etc.).

-**Benefit:** This makes the code easier to understand, debug, and maintain.
-Each component has a single responsibility, and changes to one component are less likely to break another.
-This modularity is a core principle of modern web development.
+**Benefit:** Promotes code reuse, testability, and maintainability.
+Each component has a single responsibility and can be updated independently.

+---

-### 3. User-Specific Data Fetching
+### 5. Role-Based Rendering and Data Fetching

-**Practice:** After a user authenticates, the frontend calls a secure API that returns only the data relevant to that specific user, rather than fetching the entire database.
+**Practice:** The backend returns only the data relevant to the authenticated user’s role (student or teacher).
+For teachers, class rosters are included.

-**Benefit:** This is highly efficient.
-It minimizes the amount of data transferred over the network and reduces the amount of data processing that needs to happen on the frontend, leading to a faster and more responsive user experience.
+**Benefit:** Improves efficiency and privacy.
+Reduces the volume of frontend-rendered data while tailoring the UI experience per user type.

+---